sungnga/practice/React-2/apollo-music-share/README.md

     - We're going to use the `SoundcloudPlayer.canPlay()` or the `YoutubePlayer.canPlay()`method on the given url to see if it can be played with SoundcloudPlayer or YoutubePlayer
     - Assign the returned value to isPlayable variable
     - Then call setPlayable function to set playable state to this returned value
   - We want to store this value in a piece of state.
 So create a playable state and by default, set it to be false.
-This means that, by default, the Add Song button is disabled
+This means that, by default, the Add button is disabled
-  - If the playable state is equal to false, meaning the given url can't be played, we want to disable the Add Song button
+  - If the playable state is equal to false, meaning the given url can't be played, we want to disable the Add button
   ```js
   import SoundcloudPlayer from 'react-player/lib/players/SoundCloud';
   import YoutubePlayer from 'react-player/lib/players/YouTube';